 Your PCS experiences–good or bad–are worth something!
 You can share what went well (or what went horribly wrong) to save other military families from headaches and frustration during their upcoming PCS moves.
 PCSgrades lets you review your movers so other military families can learn from your experiences.
 If they take care in packing your treasures, transporting carefully, and communicating effectively throughout the move; you can take great pleasure in giving them a Grade A!
 But breaking Grandma’s china or losing half your shipment will undoubtedly end up with a low grade.

 Now you might be thinking, “So what?
 Will anyone really care about the grade I give?”
 The short answer is YES!
 Your review will show all potential future customers (your fellow military families) as well as transportation offices that the service provided was great…..or substandard.

 Bad reviews could lead to termination of contracts and loss of future potential business.
 At the very least, if you see that the company slated to move your HHG has a low grade, you can request another company.
 The DoD may or may not grant your request.
-You can always choose whether or not you want to DITY/PPM or partial DITY/PPM.
+You can always choose whether or not you want to move yourself in a DITY/PPM or a partial DITY/PPM.

-Download your Mover’s Notice today at PCSgrades.com.
-It’s a small step, but it starts a conversation.
-Most importantly it starts to put some of the control back with us, the military community.
-Control we so desperately deserve.
+Giving notice to your movers that you plan to grade their work starts to put some of the control back with us, the military community–control we so desperately deserve.